 Of course, ISIS will replace their cephalothorax; but, it is important that counterterrorism efforts maintain target on any/all future headquarters.
-All we need is the collection of accurate and effective tactical military intelligence.
+All we need is precise and timely, tactical and actionable military intelligence collection.
 Although international intelligence agencies have feet of clay, particularly in dealing with an enemy of many different faces, I feel that they deserve a more involved role than just being the eyes and ears of any one nation.
 Recommendations for an appropriate tradecraft to achieve collective intelligence are the need of the day.
 Although there is no truth to search for, no absolute truth, since everything is subjective, the valuable role that intelligence agencies play in producing deterrence is paramount.
 Achieving a state of global terrorist deterrence is what I consider the essential argument.

 Countering Terrorism: The Sri Lankan Model